cullepl/phonebook/README.md

 phonebook.json file in the same directory as the program.
 An example file is supplied which details the required json structure.

+To run:
+Execute this from the command line. node myphonebook